-This SPD describes Version 2.3a of the RouteAbout Access ISDN Software, which provides TCP/IP as well as multiprotocol bridge-routing capability.

-The RouteAbout Access ISDN Software is available in two versions:
+The RouteAbout Access ISDN Software, Version 3.0, provides TCP/IP as well as multiprotocol bridge-routing capability.
+It is available in two versions:

-- RouteAbout Access ISDN/IP-This is a TCP/IPonly Basic Rate ISDN router with wide area support, compression capability for bandwidth optimization, and security features.
-The RouteAbout Access ISDN TCP/IP hardware contains 2 MB of dynamic random access memory (DRAM) and 1 MB of Flash memory that cannot be expanded.
-The U.S. version of this router comes with an integrated NT1. - RouteAbout Access ISDN/MP-This is a Multiprotocol Basic Rate ISDN bridge-router that supports TCP/IP, IPX, and AppleTalk®.
+- RouteAbout Access ISDN/IP: a TCP/IP-only Basic Rate ISDN router with wide area support, compression capability for bandwidth optimization, and security features.
+The RouteAbout Access ISDN TCP /IP hardware contains 2 MB of dynamic random access memory (DRAM) and 1 MB of Flash memory that cannot be expanded.
+The U.S. version of this router comes with an integrated Network Termination (NT1) device. - RouteAbout Access ISDN/MP: a Multiprotocol Basic Rate ISDN bridge-router that supports Bridging, TCP/IP, IPX, and AppleTalk.
 It has wide area support features, compression capability for bandwidth optimization, and security features.

 The RouteAbout Access ISDN Multiprotocol hardware contains 4 MB of DRAM and 2 MB of Flash memory that cannot be expanded.
-The U.S. version of this router comes with an integrated NT1.
+The U.S. version of this router comes with an integrated NT1 device.